IsnTkinter/tkinter_doc/caw.rst

         :arg tags:
                 If a single string, the oval is tagged with that string.
 Use a tuple of strings to tag the oval with multiple tags.
 See Section 8.4, “Canvas tags”.
         :arg width:
                 Width of the border around the outside of the ellipse.
-Default is 1 pixel; see Section 5.1, “Dimensions” for possible values.
+Default is 1 pixel; Voir :ref:`dimensions`. for possible values.
 If you set this to zero, the border will not appear.
 If you set this to zero and make the fill transparent, you can make the entire oval disappear.

+.. _polygones:

 Les polygones
 =============